arcadeJHS/AngularVueIntegration/README.md

 >
 > <em>(Jonnie Hallman)</em>

 Really intriguing!
 The solution is cripty dug there (in clear).
-Read that, and read it again; lucubrate, my little brain; use the Rosetta Stone to decipher Angular's documentation for [PROVIDERS][20].
+Read that, and read it again; lucubrate, my little brain; use the Rosetta Stone to decipher Angular's documentation for [providers][20].
-The keys here are factory and service providers.
+The keys here are factory and service recipes.

 > JavaScript developers often use custom types to write object-oriented code.